datamesse/blog/_posts/2021-03-28-fictional-support-ticket-dataset.markdown

 Sample support ticket update, assignment, and agent photos dataset.

-You can download or connect to the dataset in Excel format [here](https://github.com/datamesse/excel-support-ticket-update-generator/blob/main/Support_ticket_updates_v2.xlsx?raw=true).
+You can download or connect to the sample dataset in Excel format from [here](https://github.com/datamesse/excel-support-ticket-update-generator/blob/main/Support_ticket_updates_v2.xlsx?raw=true).

-The Github folder with the agent photos can be found [here](https://github.com/datamesse/excel-support-ticket-update-generator/tree/main/agents).
+The Github repository with the agent photos can be found [here](https://github.com/datamesse/excel-support-ticket-update-generator/tree/main/agents).

-**Update 04/04/2021:** 2nd version of the generator can be downloaded [here](https://github.com/datamesse/excel-support-ticket-update-generator/blob/main/Support_ticket_updates_generator_v2.xlsx?raw=true).
+A previous post was written on the Excel generator used to create this dataset [here](https://datamesse.github.io/blog/2021/02/27/support-ticket-update-times-dataset-generator-in-excel.html).

 The dataset contains:
  - 5000 support tickets
  - 67 agents across 8 countries
- - 1254 end users across 27 countries and 65 cities
+ - 1234 end users across 27 countries and 62 cities
  - Date/timestamps are based on Sydney, Australia time (AEST GMT+10/AEDT GMT+11)

-The first worksheet "Updates" has the conversational updates for each ticket.
+The first worksheet "Updates" has the back-and-forth update records for each ticket, indicating of the update is a public message (e.g. email from user into the support portal), or an internal message left by an Agent.
 ![Support ticket updates](https://github.com/datamesse/blog/blob/master/assets/images/blog/2021-03-28-fictional-support-ticket-dataset/01.png?raw=true)

 The second worksheet "Assignment" has the ticket open vs ticket assigned date/time data.
-**Note:** In Zendesk Explore, ticket assignment is stored as a separate column and in such a way that it doesn't quite combine well with the conversational updates data as a single structure.
+**Note:** In Zendesk Explore, ticket assignment is stored as a separate column and in such a way that it doesn't quite combine well with the update records data as a single structure.
 To mirror that, this separate workheet was created.
 ![Support ticket assignments](https://github.com/datamesse/blog/blob/master/assets/images/blog/2021-03-28-fictional-support-ticket-dataset/02.png?raw=true)

 The third worksheet "Agents" has photo IDs that correlate to the images in this [Github folder](https://github.com/datamesse/excel-support-ticket-update-generator/tree/main/agents).